carbon-language/carbon-lang/llvm/docs/Vectorizers.rst

 Usage
 ^^^^^^

-LLVM’s Loop Vectorizer is now available and will be useful for many people.
+LLVM's Loop Vectorizer is now available and will be useful for many people.
 It is not enabled by default, but can be enabled through clang using the command line flag: